gfo105/DE_FINAL_PROJECT/README.md

 ![Airflow GUi](https://cdn.discordapp.com/attachments/824701298716573807/990222241675477042/unknown.png)

 The DAG is called "Crypto_Scraper_Wordcount" and since the docker compose installs the dependencies, it's almost ready to run.
-However, some additional keys are necessary to run the DAG, and these can be accessed in the variables.
+However, some additional keys are necessary to run the DAG, and these can be accessed in the variables tab of airflow (under admin).
 Reddit Variables [(Guide here)](https://github.com/reddit-archive/reddit/wiki/OAuth2-Quick-Start-Example#first-steps)
 ```
 client_id=Variable.get('client_id'),